learn-co-curriculum/dsc-big-data-introduction/README.md

 ## Additional Reading

 Big Data is a huge subject and incorporates a lot of underlying technologies and principles.
-You are advised to visit the following resources and also read around good Bid data articles to develop a sound and holistic understanding of the domain.
+You are advised to visit the following resources and also read good big data articles to develop a sound and holistic understanding of the domain.

 - [Youtube: Big Data Trap](https://www.youtube.com/watch?v=0cizsKDn3TI) - Highly recommended, an excellent lecture on the social dimension of big data.